Apply to an NU Credential Program – We’ll Be with You Every Step of the Way!

 At many institutions of higher education, the application and admission processes can be daunting, but at National University, we believe in a streamlined, stress-free process that helps you dot all the I’s, cross all the T’s, and be ready to continue the ever-evolving journey in the field of teaching.

 If at any point during the application process you have questions or need help, just contact our admissions team at (855) 355-6288 or via email at [email protected].
 Here’s what we need to do to get started.

 STEP 1: Complete Your Online Application

-Once you’ve determined the credential program that’s right for you, our streamlined, online application process will help you get enrolled and on your way to achieving your goals.
+Once you’ve determined the right credential program for you, our streamlined online application process will help you enroll and make your way to achieving your goals.
 Because NU accepts and reviews applications year-round, you can start your first course as soon as next month, depending on your program of study.